 Admittedly, that’s where the good news ends for MNTR stock.
-Against January’s opening price, shares are down 65%.
+Last year, shares plummeted 66%.
 And while MNTR has stabilized in December, its subterranean price point makes it suspect.

 Financial institutions aren’t the only mainstream organizations that take a dim view of marijuana.
 Several health insurance companies refuse to cover costs associated with cannabis treatments and therapies.
-Cynically, I may add that insurance providers don’t benefit much from non-pharmaceutical endorsed solutions.
-Either way, marijuana-therapy patients are left with sizable bills.
+Cynically, I would point out that insurance providers don’t profit much from non-pharmaceutical solutions, but either way, marijuana-therapy patients are left with sizable bills.

-With that said, NDEV stock is a prime example of a good idea that’s a bit ahead of its time.
-Sadly, Novus’ valuation was gutted this year.
-Thus, this is an equity best suited for gamblers.
+With that said, NDEV stock is a prime example of a good idea that’s perhaps ahead of its time.
+Sadly, Novus’ valuation was gutted last year, remaining a stock best suited for gamblers.

 Medical Marijuana (OTCMKTS:MJNA) is literally a company of firsts.
 In 2009, Medical Marijuana became the first publicly traded cannabis company in the U.S. A year later, it pioneered the direct-sales business model for weed products.
 A little bit down the road in 2012, MJNA became the first company to introduce cannabinoid foods and supplements to the mainstream retail market.

-As a result, no list of marijuana stocks is complete without mentioning Medical Marijuana.
-But unlike what others might do in its situation, MJNA isn’t resting on its laurels.
-Instead, the company has been very acquisitive over the years, building a robust business portfolio.
+As a result, Medical Marijuana represents a historical anchor among marijuana stocks.
+To its credit, management was never content on merely being a pioneer.
+Instead, the company has been highly acquisitive over the years, building a robust business portfolio.
 Furthermore, it is expanding internationally as legalization sentiment crosses borders.

-Unfortunately, that message hasn’t resonated with the markets, sending MJNA stock to below 4 cents.
+Unfortunately, that message hasn’t resonated with the markets, sending MJNA stock to around two pennies.
 One of the reasons is that the company has lost fundamental credibility, incurring increasingly heavy earnings losses in recent years.

 And finally, we’re down to our last idea for cannabis stocks to buy.
 If you’ve read this far, I congratulate you.
 With over 5,400 words, you’ve read the equivalent of 24 double-spaced pages.
 That, my friends, is lot of weed.